The Road to Geneva | Environmental Peacebuilding

 Geneva Dialogue on Environment, Climate, Conflict, and Peace (ECCP)

-The Geneva Peacebuilding Platform (GPP) currently acts as a neutral convener of the Geneva Dialogue on Environment, Climate, Conflict, and Peace (ECCP) in order to improve the exchange between environmental and peacebuilding communities.
-In collaboration with the PeaceNexus Foundation, the International Union for Conservation of Nature (IUCN), and the Environmental Peacebuilding Association (EnPAx), the GGP is developing a White Paper on the Future of Environmental Peacebuilding in order to advance a forward-looking practical agenda based on the patterns of consent and disagreement on key environmental peacebuilding questions.
+The Geneva Peacebuilding Platform (GPP) acts as a neutral convener of the Geneva Dialogue on Environment, Climate, Conflict, and Peace (ECCP) in order to improve the exchange between environmental and peacebuilding communities.
+In collaboration with the PeaceNexus Foundation, the International Union for Conservation of Nature (IUCN), and the Environmental Peacebuilding Association (EnPAx), the GGP developed a White Paper on the Future of Environmental Peacebuilding in order to advance a forward-looking practical agenda based on the patterns of consent and disagreement on key environmental peacebuilding questions.

 White Paper on the Future of Environmental Peacebuilding

-The White Paper on the Future of Environmental Peacebuilding is a policy-oriented document, to be developed through a reflexive, consultative, multi-stakeholder process.
+The White Paper on the Future of Environmental Peacebuilding is a policy-oriented document, developed through a reflexive, consultative, multi-stakeholder process.
 It aims to deliver a strong, cogent message about the future of the field to the Stockholm+50 forum in June 2022.